nilearn/nilearn/doc/04_manipulating_images/index.rst

 .. include:: ../tune_toc.rst

-.. _manipulating_images:
+.. _image_manipulation:

 =================================
 Image manipulation
 =================================

-In this section, we detail the general tools to manipulation of brain images with nilearn.
+In this section, we detail the general tools to manipulate of brain images with nilearn.

 |